zhaoshenzhai/DRP-2023/Presentation/Notes.md

     - The $\H$ comes from the fact that every lattice is determined by some $\tau$ in the upper-half plane, and the quotient by the modular group removes redundant $\tau$'s that generate the same torus.
 # Riemann sphere
     - Let's also quickly talk about the sphere, which turns out to admit a unique complex structure.
-    - This is pretty surprising, and this means is that every sphere is biholomorphic to each other.
+    - This is pretty surprising, and this means is that if you have any simply-connected compact topological space, which is what a sphere is, then you already know what complex structure to put on it.
     - The proof for this is hard, but it essentially goes like this.
 Let's fix a particular complex structure on the sphere and call the resulting Riemann surface the Riemann sphere.
     - Our goal now is to show that every other sphere $X$ is biholomorphic to the Riemann sphere.
     - To do so, we first proved that if we can find a function defined on all of $X$ that blows up to infinity at a single point, then $X$ is biholomorphic to the Riemann sphere.
+    - So all we have to do is to find such a function.
-    - Defining such a function locally on a small patch of the sphere is easy, since, being a Riemann surface, $X$ just locally looks like $\C$ and we can define the function as $1/z$.
+    - Defining such a function locally on a small patch of $X$ is easy, since, being a Riemann surface, $X$ just locally looks like $\C$ and we can define the function as $1/z$.
 But we need a function defined globally on all of $X$.
-    - So what we first tried was to and then analytically continue the function $1/z$ it to the rest of $X$, but that didn't work out.
+    - So what we first tried was to and then analytically continue the function $1/z$ it to the rest of $X$, but but process was a bit more intricate than we thought, so it didn't work out.
     - Instead, what we needed was tools from sheaf cohomology, which gives us sufficient conditions to patch up a bunch of local functions into a global one.
     - This turned out to work, which gives us a function defined on all of $X$ that blows up to infinity at a single point and proves the theorem.
     - This theorem is actually a pretty significant result in the theory of Riemann surfaces and is part of the so-called Uniformization Theorem.